 Highlights of this paper include:

-- The story of why President Lyndon Johnson first established the Elementary and Secondary Education Act, and why Title 1 became the cornerstone of this legislation.
+- A brief history of how President Lyndon Johnson first established the Elementary and Secondary Education Act, and why Title I became the cornerstone of this legislation.

-- An explanation of why using Title 1 funding exclusively for standardized testing preparation is not the most effective use of these valuable resources.
+- An explanation of why using Title I funding exclusively for standardized testing preparation is not the most effective use of these valuable resources.

 - A description of the whole-child approach to education, and an overview of why this pedagogy is essential to preparing students for the future.